 It is recommended that the second cycle be completed within 12 months of completing the first cycle.
 The second cycle

 should begin at the data collection stage.
-Following the completion of the second cycle it is recommended practices complete
+Following the completion of the second cycle it is recommended that practices

-the remainder of the CQI activity summary sheet.
+complete the remainder of the Audit of Medical

 To claim points go to the RNZCGP website: www.rnzcgp.org.nz